wethil/luckyshop.mobile/README.md

 # lucky2shop mobile
 Main idea is get 3 or more encountered number in 7 number by trying.
 Encountering will be awarded with discount from any clothes store.
-Mobile app will be connected with backend via ajax or websocked
+Mobile app will be connected with backend via ajax or websocket

 ## Technology used